Methods of managing Māori land: Trusts, incorporations and reservations

 How can I find out who the other beneficiaries are?

-Usually the trust order will set out how often beneficiaries have to meet.
-Meetings of beneficiaries can also be called to discuss the election of trustees, variations to the terms of the trust, ending the trust, and the trust’s accounts, investments, major purchases or mortgages.
+Usually the trust order will set out how often trustees have to hold meetings.
+Meetings of beneficiaries can also be called to discuss the election of trustees, variations to the trust order, the trust’s accounts, investments, major purchases or mortgages, and ending the trust.

 In addition, trustees must keep beneficiaries informed about what is happening with the trust.